 The Center for Brazilian Studies is organizing a tribute page for Larry Lauerhass.
 If you would like to write a tribute to Larry or share some memories of him, please send your text to: firstname.lastname@example.org.
 Feel free to include pictures.

-UCLA International Institute, January 13, 2020 — It is with a profound sense of sadness that the Center for Brazilian Studies and the Latin American Institute note the passing of Ludwig "Larry" Lauerhass, Jr. — UCLA alumnus, friend and recent donor to the department of Spanish and Portuguese and avid bibliographer — on December 29, 2019.
-Larry passed away in his home in the company of his daughter, son-in-law and grandchildren.
+UCLA International Institute, January 13, 2020 — It is with a profound sense of sadness that the Center for Brazilian Studies, the Latin American Institute and the International Institute note the passing of Ludwig "Larry" Lauerhass, Jr. — UCLA alumnus, friend and recent donor to the department of Spanish and Portuguese and avid bibliographer.
+Larry passed away December 29, 2019 at his home in the company of his daughter, son-in-law and grandchildren.

 Born in 1935 in Asheville, North Carolina, Larry completed a B.A. in political science in 1957 at the University of North Carolina, Chapel Hill.
 He soon arrived at UCLA, where he completed an M.A. in Latin American Studies (1959), a Ph.D. in history (1972) and a master’s in library science (M.L.S., 1976).

 In 1968, Larry joined the staff of the UCLA Research Library (later renamed the Charles E. Young Research Library) as Latin American bibliographer.
 In nearly 30 trips to Latin America over 24 years as a UCLA bibliographer, Larry was directly responsible for the acquisition of well over 200,000 items related to Latin America — approximately 40,000 of which were printed in or focused on Brazil.
 His work was instrumental in creating one of the top U.S. university library holdings in the field at UCLA.

 May 23, 2019.
 Larry Lauerhass (second from left) receiving the Brazilian Order of Rio Branco from Consul